szabgab/perlmaven.com/sites/en/pages/first.md

 etruscan shrew
 ```

-As you can see yourself, the solution using <b>grep</b> printed all the values from the array.
+As you can see yourself, the solution using **grep** printed all the values from the array.
-The solution using <b>first</b> only printed up till the first matching element.
+The solution using **first** only printed up till the first matching element.

 ## Etruscan shrew